dimmyvi/secure-credential-transfer/draft-secure-credential-transfer.md

 - Credential Information - a set of data fields used to facilitate registration or provisioning of Credential Information on the Receiver's device.

-- Secret - a symmetric encryption key shared by a pair of Sender and Receiver devices, used to encrypt Provisioning Information stored on a the Relay server.
+- Secret - a symmetric encryption key shared by a pair of Sender and Receiver devices, used to encrypt Provisioning Information stored on the Relay server.
 Secret stays the same for the entire credential transfer flow (one Secret per complete transfer).
 Provisioning Information stored on Relay server is always encrypted using the Secret.
 In Stateful flow all information exchanged by Sender and Receiver devices through Relay server is encrypted with the same Secret.
 Thus, effectively, Secret has a one-to-one relation with the mailbox.

 API parameters: